Swapnil-ingle/refactoring-ui-notes/README.md

 - Primary Button: Bold or high-contrast background
 - Secondary Button: Soft-contrast or outlined styled
 - Tertiary Button: Just a colored text with the link to tertiary action page or pop-up modal.

+### Layout and Spacing

+1. Start with too much white space.
+Rather than adding white-space until it feels enough, add too much of it and _remove_ until it feels enough.
+2. Establish spacing and sizing system.
+Limit yourself to a constrainted set of spacing/sizing values defined in advance.

+Spacing System as suggested by the book, use the following template of pre-defined values for defining any space in your UI.
+(These are multiple of 16 and that is why they are consistent, if one value is too small pick next one and so on)

+- 4px
+- 8px
+- 12px
+- 16px
+- 24px
+- 32px
+- 48px
+- 64px
+- 96px
+- 128px
+- 192px
+- 256px
+- 384px
+- 512px
+- 640px
+- 768px

+3. Design the mobile layout first (On ~400px canvas), as the contraints are real.
+Once the mobile version is ready, bring it to desktop width and resize whatever was a compromise due to mobile screen limit.

+4. Think in terms of columns.
+If you bring something from mobile-view to desktop-view and that element is taking too much size think how you can refactor it into multiple columns.